mfrachet/create-frontend-framework/book/templating/intro.md

 For example, the following templates of the different existing frameworks aim to say `Hello` to somebody.
 It's easy to read and informative.

-There are actually no "way to go" while dealing with templates.
-Every frameworks implements its own way to do it.
-But what's interesting here is that they all use a _superset_ of HTML ([declarative programming](https://stackoverflow.com/questions/129628/what-is-declarative-programming)).
+There is no "way to go" while dealing with templates and template engines.
+Every framework implements its own system.
+But the interesting thing is that they all use a _superset_ of HTML ([declarative programming](https://stackoverflow.com/questions/129628/what-is-declarative-programming)).

 ## Template in Vuejs